mouachee/se_project_aroundtheus/README.md

 # I have use some JS to make some functionality for the users interactive.

+# using modules break the code in different files and make it easier to manage.

 - [Link to the project page](https://mouachee.github.io/se_project_aroundtheus/)